opendocsg/slw-judgments-backfill/2010_SGHC_75/report.md

 45     As is clear from the judgment of LP Thean JA quoted in [36] above, the Court of Appeal in _Michael Ng_ endorsed the concept of a statutory trust for essentially the same reasons as those given by Lord Diplock in _Ayerst_.

-46     Although it is occasionally suggested that _Ayerst_ only decided that a company was divested of “beneficial ownership” of its assets for the purposes of interpreting a specific provision of the UK’s Finance Act 1954 (c 44) (see, for example, _Low Gim Har v Low Gim Siah_ [1992] 1 SLR(R) 970, per Chan Sek Keong J at [23] – [26]), I do not, with respect, think it is possible to limit _Ayerst_ in this manner.
+46     Although it is occasionally suggested that _Ayerst_ only decided that a company was divested of “beneficial ownership” of its assets for the purposes of interpreting a specific provision of the UK’s Finance Act 1954 (c 44) (see, for example, _Low Gim Har v Low Gim Siah_ <span class="citation">[1992] 1 SLR(R) 970</span>, per Chan Sek Keong J at [23] – [26]), I do not, with respect, think it is possible to limit _Ayerst_ in this manner.

 47     First, Lord Diplock himself in _Ayerst_ , at 179 – 181, relied on and endorsed earlier authorities (which predated the earliest Finance Act) which had recognised the existence of the statutory trust as a matter of common law.
 Second, _Ayerst_ has been repeatedly cited as establishing, without qualification, that upon the winding up of a company, a statutory trust is established over the company’s assets: _Buchler v Talbot_ (per Lord Hoffmann at [28]), _Wight v Eckhardt Marine GmbH_ [2004] 1 AC 147 (per Lord Hoffmann at [22]) and _Cambridge Gas Transport Corp v Official Committee of Unsecured Creditors of Navigator Holdings Plc_ [2007] 1 AC 508 (per Lord Hoffmann at [14]).
 Finally, exactly the same criticism may be employed against other landmark cases which, while ostensibly concerned with interpreting specific points of revenue law, have always been taken as representing the common law: for example, _Commissioner of Stamp Duties (Queensland) v Hugh_